onShowcase/EducationPolicies/socialmediapolicy.md

 *	Passwords to school social media accounts must remain safe and secure at all times.
 > To avoid potential misuse or intrusion from unauthorised people.

-*	Passwords must not be shared between employees
+*	Passwords must not be shared between employees.
 > Sharing passwords means actions are not then fully accountable to one person.
 A password per person is advised for this reason.

 ##### Should (recommended)